edmundwright/google-sheets-clone/docs/schema.md

 ## JSON

-The contents column of the `rows` SQL table will contain a JSON representation of a row.
+Each entry in the `contents` column of the `rows` SQL table will contain a JSON representation of a row.
 For example:

 ```
 ["=A1+B2", 5 , "Edmund", "=SUM(B2:B13)"]